inaimathi/langnostic/drafts/clojure-for-gui-programming.md

 There's already a [short tutorial](TODO - seesaw REPL tutorial), so I won't take up too much space with talking about it.
 But I do recommend that you go check it out.

-# General Notes About Clojure Development

-There's a bunch of things that took me mildly by surprise about Clojure programming in general.
-Which I note here more for my future reference than your enlightenment, but it may be useful to you nontheless.
+## Non-Strictness (Sometimes)

-Firstly, Clojure is non-strict in a bunch of ways.
+Clojure is non-strict in a bunch of ways.
 I hadn't realized this initially, but it became obvious rather quickly.
 The more I learn about the language, the more I think that it's less

 > Split the difference between Common Lisp/Scheme